-Even though the concept of DNS is simple to understand, you might have some misconceptions about DNS filtering that could affect getting it to work safely and reliably.
-So I’ll share with you the most common problems I’ve seen IT pros encounter while securing their DNS infrastructure throughout the years, and hopefully bust the most common myths at the same time.
+Even though the concept of DNS filtering is simple to understand, you might have some misconceptions about DNS filter that could affect getting it to work safely and reliably.
+So I’ll share with you the most common problems I’ve seen IT pros encounter while securing their DNS infrastructure throughout the years, and hopefully, bust the most common myths at the same time.

 Sure, but antivirus software can only detect known viruses while it’s running – and end users are notorious for turning off antivirus and the local firewall on their computers to avoid sluggish performance or install software that they “need” to do their job (or sometimes, really, to distract themselves from doing their job!).
 Managing this isn’t always as simple as enforcing domain policies – sometimes the culprits are in the executive suite.
-And antivirus cannot block content that isn’t infested with viruses but still isn’t appropriate for work, such as porn, gambling, politics, or social media.
+Bear in mind anti-virus cannot block content that isn’t infested with DNS viruses but still isn’t appropriate for work, such as porn, gambling, politics, or social media.
 See where I’m going with this?

-I know that web filtering will not prevent all of these, but having multiple layers of security lowers the risk.
-In my opinion, you need web filtering, spam filtering, endpoint antivirus, sensible firewall rules, up-to-date software, regular reliable backups, and an aware workforce.
+DNS filter will not prevent all of these, but having multiple layers of security lowers the risk.
+What layers do you require?
+You need dns filtering, spam filtering, endpoint anti virus, sensible firewall rules, up-to-date software, regular reliable backups, and an aware workforce.
 Leaving a single door open makes all the rest of the locks pointless.

 Query: You type a web address into the browser, triggering a DNS query.

 Lookup: The DNS server specified in your network interface configuration (usually provided automatically by your DHCP server) receives the request and looks up the IP address relating to that domain.

 Response: As long as the domain name exists, the corresponding IP address is returned, and your browser then uses that IP address to communicate directly with the web server for that domain (and usually caches it for future reference).